Steven P. Wickstrom

 It was my job to be calm, and to calm others.
 When a Mayday comes across the radio, all the other boaters in the area listen in.
 They want to know that the Coast Guard is in charge of the situation.
 They want to know that the Coast Guard can help.
 For several hours I coordinated the search efforts of a helicopter and two of our boats.
 The mission had changed from rescue to recovery after we had given up hope of finding the man alive.
 We were now simply trying to find his body.
 I was unaware of the passage of time until I had to take a restroom break.

 I got someone to sit in for me and I headed for the restroom.
-I walked through the station and passed through the waiting room at the entrance doors.
+I walked through the station and passed through the waiting room near the entrance doors.
 The Chief was in there along with the family of the man who had fallen overboard.
 I had been so preoccupied that I had no idea that they were even there.
 As I walked through the room, all eyes turned to look at me.
 The family member's eyes were red from the tears and grief.
 They had cried so much that they had no more tears to cry.
 They were longing for some good news.
 They were yearning for some hope.
 I had neither.
 It broke my heart to see them.
 I gave them a weak smile as I walked through the room.
 I got into the next room and cried.
 I still cry when I see their faces in my memory.

 When I look back at that day I realize something about my life as a Christian.
 The world around me is longing for some good news.
 They are yearning for some hope.
 As a Christian, I have that good news that they so desperately need.
 I have the gospel of Jesus that they are yearning for.
 Am I giving them the good news, or am I living my life as if I have nothing to give?